rothgov/components/logo-position.md

 # Logo / Position

-Although we want to create consistent services and products, our new logo is designed to be used in a wide range of applications.
-From different screen sizes, orientations and resolutions to full colour print, uniforms and vehicle liveries.
+You can use our new logo in a wide range of applications.
+From different devices and resolutions to full colour print and vehicle liveries.

-The logo is versatile and can be used in different positions, depending upon the applicaction and purpose.
+The logo is versatile and you can use it in different positions, depending upon the purpose.

 ### Appropriate positioning
 The following examples show how the logo can be used.
 For example, the logo can be positioned in the top right of a newsletter or in the bottom center of a website footer (mobile).

 ### Clear space

-To give the Rotherham Council log maximum impact, use a safe area of half the height of the Rotherham 'R'.
+To give the Rotherham Council logo maximum impact, use a safe area of half the height of the Rotherham 'R'.

 ### Minimum size